JasonDai1219/cse15l-lab-reports/lab-week-9-report.md

 ![Image](Compile-error.png)

 ## Part 2 - Trace
-In this part, let me show you how does the grade.sh produce its result.
+In this part, let me show you how does the grade.sh produce its result by using the "All correct" example.

 ```
 rm -rf student-submission